 As the two valuation methods used in this analysis reflect the company's future operating results, in our opinion they are optimal for valuation.
-We have confidence in peer analysis and give 50% weight to this method, while the value through excess return model represent remaining 50% of our final price.
-One should note it very sensitive to cost of equity, which is currently at its historical low, and this is also the main reason why we increased it by the end of the period.
+We have confidence in both peer analysis the value through excess return model, giving 50% weight to each method.